 Why its important to choose the right behaviourist !

 Anyone can call themselves a behaviourist!
 The animal behaviour and training industry is currently unregulated.
 There are lots of people offering services that have taken part in a few weekend workshops on animal behaviour or an online course without proper understanding or practical experience.
 Alarmingly there are still people advocating punishment methods which can not only cause pain and distress but long lasting damage and create a more fearful and aggressive pet.
-If you are unsure about what methods may be right for your dog then you can find more information here Dog Welfare Campaign.

 An accredited behaviourist should be registered on the Animal Behaviour and Training Council (ABTC) or Association of Pet Behaviour Counsellors (APBC) websites as they have had to study to a high level often post graduate degree and provide evidence of practical work history.
 We are then subject to regular checks to ensure that our knowledge is up to date by providing certificates of attendance from conferences, seminars and workshops.